log0div0/testo/docs/tutorials/02 - ubuntu installation/README.md

 1. Erase the current value.
 2. Enter the new value.

 To erase the existing value we need to press the Backspace key at least 6 times.
-But it would look pretty messy to just duplicate the `press` action 6 times, so instead you can use a single `press` action like this: `press Backspace*6`
+But it would look pretty messy to just duplicate the `press` action 6 times, so instead you can use a single `press` action like this: `press Backspace*6`.
+In fact nothing prevents us from pressing the backspace buttom more than 6 times (for example 20 times) as we usually do when we enter the text manualy.

 Now we need to enter a new Hostname value (`my-ubuntu`, for example).
 Though it is possible to do that with only the `press` actions (`press m; press y...`), it would look super ugly.
 But, luckily, in Testo-lang you can use the [`type`](../../reference/Actions.md#type) action to type text on the keyboard.